 I wrote all about it here in my article on the iRig HD 2.
 I think it’s probably one of the best options for guitar players, for sure.

-iRig Pro I/O Duo
+iRig PRO I/O

-In other words, the iRig Pro I/O duo is meant for the guitar/bass player who also wants to record vocals on occasion but also likes to go out on the road a lot.
+In other words, the iRig Pro I/O is meant for the guitar/bass player who also wants to record vocals on occasion but also likes to go out on the road a lot.
 Additionally, this device is perfect if you want to take your iPhone and microphone into the closet to record vocals (this is what I do).

 Their quality and sound are comparable to other devices, except, you can take them on the road.
-IK Multimedia has clearly recognized that the future is mobile in terms of music production gear.
+IK Multimedia has recognized that the future is mobile in terms of music production gear.

 Musical Instruments